Lindsey Vonn: Roger Federer inspires ski star

 Two of the "greatest of all time" joined up Sunday, as tennis ace Federer watched ski queen Vonn race to the seventh World Championships medal of her illustrious career.

-Vonn's bronze medal in the downhill came just a month after her return from a broken arm and severe nerve damage in her right hand.
+Vonn's bronze in the downhill -- at 32, she is the oldest female skier to win a medal at the biennial competition -- came just a month after her return from a broken arm and severe nerve damage in her right hand.

-The US star credits Federer as inspiration after the Swiss came back from a lengthy knee injury to win the Australian Open in January -- his 18th grand slam title -- at the age of 35.
+The US star credits Federer as inspiration after the Swiss came back from a lengthy knee injury layoff to win the Australian Open in January -- his 18th grand slam title -- at the age of 35.

 "He's still here.
 I'm going to go say hi, don't tell anyone.
-I love 'Rodg,'" Vonn, 32, told CNN's Alpine Edge.
+I love 'Rog,'" Vonn, 32, told CNN's Alpine Edge.
 "He's the best.
-He won in Australia and I feel like a lot of people counted him out because he's 'old'.
+He won in Australia and I feel like a lot of people counted him out because he's 'old.'
 And he won.

 "I get so much inspiration from that.
 He's such a humble person but he has so much heart.
 He always gives everything he has.
 I try to emulate that in myself, in my skiing, in my career.

-"To have him come here and watch me... this is the first time he's ever watched me race and I've been to many of his tennis tournaments so this is very, very nice.
+"To have him come here and watch me ... this is the first time he's ever watched me race and I've been to many of his tennis tournaments so this is very, very nice.
 I think this is the icing on the cake for today.

 "I mean, at some point he had to come watch me.
 It was about time."